Professional Trailer PlansTool PlansPractical Insights & Design Guides Pro Trailer PlansTool PlansPractical Insights

 Another common customization is building the trailer for the way you will load it.
 In most cases, this simply means moving the axle to a position for stable towing with your specific load.
 Please read this post about axle position for details.

 We also wrote an introduction to trailer loading and the engineering.
-That’s worth thinking about if you wish to change the trailer loading.
+That is worth thinking about if you wish to change the trailer loading.

-It’s not rocket science, but it does require some thinking and reasoning.
+It is not complicated, but it does require careful thinking.
 Also, this method is NOT good for big changes.
-If it’s something small like 6″, it works great.
-If it’s bigger, don’t do it.
-Contact us and we’ll help you figure it out.
+For small changes like 6″, it works great.
+If the changes are bigger, then please don’t do it.
+Contact us and we will help you figure it out.
+Or, it might be time to consider custom trailer design.

 Customize The Plans For Function